Black and White Photos to Capture the Soul

 In a colour-saturated world, the power of a black and white image is undeniable…

-These are the sort of adjectives that spring to mind when you look at a well-executed black and white image, whether it’s a portrait of an individual, a still-life or an action shot.
-But what makes a particular monochrome image stand out from the crowd and how can you achieve this with your own photography?
+These are the sort of adjectives that spring to mind when you look at a well-executed black and white image.
+Whether it’s a portrait of an individual, a still-life or an action shot.
+But what makes a particular monochrome image stand out from the crowd?
+How can you achieve this with your own photography?

 Tricks of the Light

 Photography is, if nothing else, the manipulation of light and shadow, black and white, darkness and illumination.
 All photographers can learn about this from the works of the Great Masters of the art world – chiaroscuro is the term used to describe the use of strong contrasts of the light in painting, photography and cinematography.
 Immerse yourself in the works of Rembrandt, El Greco and Caravaggio to gain an insight as to how effective this technique can be.

 Understanding correctly how to use lighting in your photography can directly affect the mood of your picture – and its impact on your audience.
 So how do you go about achieving these different affects?

 With a reputation for over-heating and exploding, the use of continuous lighting was until recently not particularly popular.
 However, with the advent of more light-sensitive cameras and better fluorescent lighting, it’s now coming back into fashion.
 The benefit of using continuous lighting is simply to do with the quality of the light.